DanielQA123/ims-demo/README.md

 ### Prerequisites

-The following softawre listed are the prerequisties needed to continue work on the project:
+The following software listed are the prerequisties needed to continue work on the project:

 * GitHub account created
 * Git software downloaded to the local computer